Privacy and Security Considerations

 Privacy in a MultiPoint Server system

-The capabilities of MultiPoint Server to share or keep private user documents may be new to you, other administrative users, or standard users on your MultiPoint Server system.
-In MultiPoint Manager, administrators who click the Desktops tab can see screen activity on all active standard user desktops.
+The capabilities of MultiPoint Server to share or keep private user documents may be new to you, other administrative users, MultiPoint Dashboard users, or standard users on your MultiPoint Server system.
+In MultiPoint Dashboard, administrators who click the Desktops tab can see screen activity on all active standard user desktops.
 Standard users are notified when they log on to the MultiPoint Server system, and must accept this monitoring in order to proceed.
 For more information about how to share content or keep it private, see Manage User Files.

 Security in a MultiPoint Server system